wevisdemo/wevis-intellisense/README.md

 ## Extension Settings

-There are 3 settings available in this extension:
+There are 4 settings available in this extension:

+- `wevisIntellisense.enableIntellisense`
+  - Enable IntelliSense in available file.
+  - Default: `true`
-- `wevis-intellisense.allowEmmet`
+- `wevisIntellisense.allowEmmet`
   - Allow suggestion with Emmet abbreviation.
   - Default: `true`
-- `wevis-intellisense.htmlLanguages`
+- `wevisIntellisense.htmlLanguages`
   - A list of HTML based languages where suggestions are enabled.
   - Default: `["html", "vue", "vue-html", "svelte", "astro"]`
-- `wevis-intellisense.javaScriptLanguages`
+- `wevisIntellisense.javascriptLanguages`
   - A list of JavaScript based languages where suggestions are enabled.
   - Default: `["javascript", "javascriptreact", "typescriptreact"]`